 Details of our projects can be found here.

-Currently in draft form, and heading to Full Council for final approval in July 2019, this strategy describes how Cambridgeshire County Council will play its part in reducing its use of single use plastics, consider the cradle to grave impacts of plastic products procured as part of its wide range of services, and lead its supply chain and the broader community to find new solutions and innovations to help solve this problem.
+Cambridgeshire County Council's Plastic Strategy was approved by Full Council in July 2019, this strategy describes how Cambridgeshire County Council will play its part in reducing its use of single use plastics, consider the cradle to grave impacts of plastic products procured as part of its wide range of services, and lead its supply chain and the broader community to find new solutions and innovations to help solve this problem.

 This Strategy sets out direction, aims and objectives of the Cambridgeshire and Peterborough Waste Partnership (known as RECAP) working together to achieve more sustainable waste management for their communities.
 It outlines our vision and key projects which will assist in RECAP achieving our targets of: